platformsh/platformsh-docs/use-platform/backup-and-restore.rst

 Backups are triggered via the web UI or via the CLI.

-Platform.sh will automatically create a snapshot backup of the Master environment on a daily basis.

 .. note::
   If you increase the storage space of your services, take a backup soon after.